use-ink/cargo-contract/README.md

 Invoke a message on an existing contract on chain.
 See [extrinsics](crates/extrinsics/README.md).

+##### `cargo contract encode`

+Encodes a contract's input calls and their arguments

 ##### `cargo contract decode`

-Decodes a contracts input or output data.
+Decode a contract's input or output data.

 This can be either an event, an invocation of a contract message, or an invocation of a contract constructor.